masonlet/starlet-serializer/README.md

-# StarletSerializer
+# Starlet Serializer
-A lightweight serialization library for **Starlet** projects to handle both data reading and writing, designed with OpenGL engines in mind.
+A lightweight serialization library for **Starlet** projects to handle both data reading and writing.

 ## Features
 - **Logging Utils**